Yonglian

-Yonglian (永璉; 9 August 1730 – 23 November 1738), formally known by his title as Crown Prince Duanhui (端慧皇太子), was an imperial prince of the Manchu-ruled Qing dynasty.
+Yonglian (永璉; 9 August 1730 – 23 November 1738), posthumous name Crown Prince Duanhui (端慧皇太子), was an imperial prince of the Manchu-led Qing dynasty of China.
 Yonglian was the second son of the Qianlong Emperor by his first wife, Empress Xiaoxianchun.

 Life

 The prince was named by his grandfather, the Yongzheng Emperor.
 The character lian (璉) in his name means vessel for holding grain offerings in an ancestral hall, which suggests that he would eventually inherit the imperial throne.

-Yonglian was intelligent, noble and was the only direct son of the Qianlong Emperor at that time.
+Yonglian was intelligent, noble and was the only legitimate son of the Qianlong Emperor at that time.
 His father secretly appointed him as his heir.
 On 8 August 1736, the Qianlong Emperor issued a secret decree to establish Yonglian as the crown prince.
 The decree was hidden behind a plaque in the Qianqing Palace.

 He suffered from smallpox and died on 23 November 1738, while he was staying in Ningshou Palace (宁寿宫).
 The Qianlong Emperor and Empress Fuca were devastated.
 The Qianlong Emperor didn't go to court for five days, and he made public the secret appointment of Yonglian as crown prince.
 The Qianlong Emperor ordered Yonglian's funeral to be treated as that of a crown prince.
 Yonglian was given the posthumous name Duanhui (端慧) and his father built a garden for his dead son to be buried.
 The garden is known as Crown Prince Duanhui's Garden.